 2. Lemon and Salt

-All you need to do is slice the lemon in half and dip the cut side into the salt.
+Like the tomatoes in the homemade brass cleaner above, lemons are also acidic.
+To get rid of tarnish on brass door kickplates or other things you can’t remove, reach for a lemon and some table salt.
+Slice the lemon in half and dip the cut side into the salt.
 Use the salty end to clean the tarnish, but take care not to scrub too hard.
 Brass is a softer metal, and you don’t want to scratch the surface.

 3. Vinegar + Flour + Salt

+To remove heavy tarnish on brass, you need a mixture that can stay in place while it works.
+For this homemade brass tarnish remover, grab some white vinegar, flour, and salt.
 Stir together equal parts of each until you’ve made a damp paste that’s not runny.
 Use a soft cloth to apply this to your tarnished brass and let it sit for 30 minutes.
 Grab a fresh, damp cloth and wipe away the paste, then rinse the item and buff it dry.
-(Related: 7 Smart Ways to Use Vinegar in Your Laundry.)

 How to Keep Brass Shiny

+Regular cleaning removes dust and grime from brass and leaves a mellow gleam.
+If you like your brass shiny, you’ll want to polish and maybe refinish it, too.
 For unlacquered brass, you only need to rub on a light layer of oil.
 Linseed or mineral oil both work well to prevent tarnishing.
 WD-40 can work, too.
 Pour or spray a small amount on a soft, dry cloth and wipe an even, light coat onto the brass items.

 Refinishing Lacquered Brass

 First, dunk it in pure acetone for a few minutes.
 Then rub it with a 000 steel wool pad to get rid of every bit of lacquer.
-Then wash it well and pat it dry.
+Wash it well and pat it dry.

+Next, seal it.
 If you want to apply a high gloss shine, use a polyurethane spray lacquer that you can easily remove and reapply as needed.
 Or, if you prefer a subtle gleam and less upkeep, rub on linseed oil or a commercial brass polish to protect it from oxidation.